zen123555/CS446Project/README.md

 4. Upload two txt files.
 5. Click the "Run" button.

-Features of the interace:
+Features of the interace:/n
-  High fidelity look
+  High fidelity look/n
   Icons afford to users the information required from them Hovering over buttons changes mouse cursor to a hand Progress bar functionality